oracle/learning-library/data-management-library/goldengate/golden-gate-classic/gg-classic-workshop-lab3-one-way-replication-mysql-oracle_oracle/gg-classic-workshop-lab3-one-way-replication-mysql-to-oracle.md

           ddloptions report
           warnlongtrans 60m, checkinterval 15m
           table pdbeast.tpc.*;
-Add the parameter that will cause Integrated Extract to capture DDL operations that are of mapped scope.
+4. Add the parameter that will cause Integrated Extract to capture DDL operations that are of mapped scope.
 Add the parameter that will cause Integrated Extract to encrypt its OGG Trail files.
-Save and close the file.
+5. Save and close the file.

-2. Data transmission to MySQL
+Data transmission to MySQL

 This is not technically required because the OGG and MySQL installations are on the same machine.
 However, if data is being transmitted over a LAN/WAN an Extract Data Pump is required.
 To configure the Oracle to MySQL Extract Data Pump:
-Execute the GGSCI command: edit param pmysql
+6. Execute the GGSCI command: edit param pmysql

-Enter the following settings:
+7. Enter the following settings:

   	      extract pmysql
           rmthost localhost, mgrport 8809
           rmttrail ./dirdat/rt
           reportcount every 120 seconds, rate
           table pdbeast.tpc.*;
-Add the RMTHOST option that will cause the Extract Data Pump to encrypt data transmissions with the aes256 algorithm.
+8. Add the RMTHOST option that will cause the Extract Data Pump to encrypt data transmissions with the aes256 algorithm.
-Save and close the file.
+9. Save and close the file.

-3. Oracle data apply
+**Oracle data apply**

 To configure the Parallel Replicat:

-Execute the GGSCI command: edit param rtpc
+10. Execute the GGSCI command
+edit param rtpc

 Enter the following settings:

 	      replicat rtpc
           useridalias ggapplywest
           map_parallelism 3